227 – Administrative Leave Following Critical Incident

 V. Pay and benefits

 An employee on Administrative Leave is considered “present for duty,” and is counted as such during their normal work schedule, with no deduction in salary, sick, vacation, or comp time.
+However, if circumstances would also qualify an employee for leave under Policy 259 – Mental Health Leave, then Mental Health Leave will be used before placing an employee on Administrative Leave.

 VI.
-Administration Leave Period
+Administrative Leave Period

 VII.
 Anonymity